 How do these two fears manifest in your life?
 What challenges have they presented for you in your relationship?
 Perhaps you shut down in the midst of conflict.
-Or maybe you runaway from turmoil.
+Or maybe you run away from responsibilities in a relationship when things get too serious.
 Do you lash out when you feel scared?
-What are the times you feel alone?
+What are the times you feel alone in your relationship?

 Understanding these fundamental fears can help you become more aware of where your pain and insecurities stem from.
 And you will be better able to see just why you are holding back.
-Often times, we try to preserve an identity or cling so desperately to rules that we have constructed.
+Often times, we try to preserve an identity or cling so desperately to rules that we have constructed that we don’t allow ourselves to be trusting and vulnerable with our partner.
 We do that because we are scared of life outside those boundaries.
-Take the time to analyze and assess, and become really curious about why we construct these walls.
+Take the time to analyze and assess, and become really curious about why you construct these walls in the first place.

 It’s easy to cling to what we know already.
 After all, certainty is a fundamental human need.
-It takes courage to detach and step into your fear.
+It takes courage to detach and step into your fear because you’re not sure what will happen when you tell someone about your fears.
 Now, courage doesn’t mean you’re not scared.
 It actually means you are terrified, but you do it anyway.
 Remember, it’s not courage if it’s not hard.

 By using that courage to detach from the familiar and delve into the unknown, you will start to wake up.
 You are going to see the other side of the coin, where you are so much more.
 You are going to discover the real you and see how you’ve been selling yourself short all this time.
-You are going to see how you are creating the relationship you are in.
+You are going to see how you are creating the relationship you are in – good or bad.
 And you are going to see how it is entirely within your power to create an extraordinary, magnificent relationship.